 Dave Troy is a serial entrepreneur and is currently the CEO of 410 Labs.
 He founded his first company at age 14 and has founded 10 companies during his career.
 He is the creator of several different popular projects and platforms, including Twittervision (the very first application developed for the Twitter API).
 At 410 Labs he helped create Shortmail.com, an entirely new email platform built around short email messaging, and also Mailstrom.co, a new tool for managing inbox workflow.
 He is also an active angel investor and is the founder of Baltimore Angels, an angel investing group in Baltimore.
 He lives in Baltimore, Maryland with his wife and two children, and when he’s not working on startups, he enjoys creating maps, recreational coding, and flying small airplanes.

-Co-Founder & CTO
+Co-Founder & CEO, Boxer

-Group Product Manager, Return Path
+Director of Product Management, Return Path